Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Reservation & Transportation Ticket Agent or Travel Clerk Employment Estimates
+Reservation & Transportation Ticket Agent or Travel Clerk Job Outlook

-There were about 150,100 jobs for Reservation and Transportation Ticket Agent or Travel Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 150,100 jobs in the United States for Reservation and Transportation Ticket Agent or Travel Clerk.
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Reservation and Transportation Ticket Agent or Travel Clerk by 2026.
-The BLS estimates 16,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.

 undefined